infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 #### Inheritance ####

-ACL inheritance is a mechanism that sets the ACL of newly created files and directories to the ACL of their parent directory.
+ACL inheritance is a mechanism that sets the ACL of newly created files and directories to that of their parent directory.
 It can be enabled or disabled on a per-directory basis using the `--enable-inherit` and `--disable-inherit` options:

 ```
 $> infint-acl --set --path /mnt/shared --enable-inherit